learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/redux.md

 ## What is Redux?

 Redux is a predictable state container for JavaScript applications.
 It's used for managing the state of your app in a more predictable and easier-to-debug manner.
 Redux maintains the state of an entire application in a single immutable state tree, which can't be changed directly.
 When changes are made, a new object is created and merged with the state.

+## Why Do We Use Redux?

+Redux is used for several reasons:

+- **Predictability**: It makes the state of your app predictable and transparent.
+Every change is predictable and happens one at a time.
+- **Maintainability**: Redux makes the state changes maintainable and easy to understand, which is especially beneficial in large applications with complex state changes.
+- **Debugging**: With Redux, it's easier to debug an application as it provides a clear view of when, how, and why your application's state changed.
+- **Flexibility**: Redux can be used with any UI layer, and has a large ecosystem of addons.

+However, Redux is not always the best choice for state management.
+It's best suited for large applications with complex state changes.
+For smaller applications, you can use React's built-in state management.
+Complexity is subjective, so it's up to you to decide whether Redux is the right choice for your application.

 ## How to Install Redux